Accla/d4m/README.txt

       addpath('<ParentDir>/d4m_api/matlab_src');  % Replace <ParentDir> with location of d4m_api.
       DBinit;    % Initalizes java path.
 NOTE: Octave requires Java package be installed.
-      % DBinit1p1; % Same as DBinit but for version 1.1.

   - Edit d4m_api/matlab_src/TEST/DBsetup.m so it points to your Cloudbase server.